Testing light and heavy vector mediators with solar CE$\nu$NS measurements: Theoretical framework and cross sections

 \section{Theoretical framework and cross sections}

 The presence of new vector interactions can modify the detection rate of solar neutrinos in two distinct ways.
 First, the presence of NSI introduces additional contributions to the matter potential, thus altering neutrino flavor evolution inside the Sun.
 This modifies the flavor composition of the solar neutrino flux ($\nu_e$, $\nu_\mu$, and $\nu_\tau$) that reaches the detector.
-Second, the new interactions directly effect detection by contributing to the \cevns~cross section.
 Second, the new, possibly flavor-dependent, interactions directly affect detection by contributing to the \cevns~cross section.

 In this section, we first discuss how heavy, purely vector mediators modify neutrino oscillation probabilities through their impact on the solar matter potential.
 We then examine their effect on the weak nuclear charge entering the \cevns~cross section, considering both heavy and light mediators.
 We emphasize that the light mediator scenarios considered in this work are flavor diagonal and therefore do not alter neutrino flavor conversion in the Sun.